cloud-bee/Angular-with-laravel-API/README.md

 ## Installation

-In the project Clone with HTTPs section, click to <span class="octicon octicon-clippy" aria-label="The clipboard icon " title="The clipboard icon "></span> copy the clone URL for the repository:

-To install the dependency, run the following cammand:

-Use By below the command for the Backend:
+Clone the repository using the clone URL in the "Clone with HTTPs" section of the project and install the dependency, for that follow the below command:

+For Backend Dependency Installation:

 ```bash
 composer install
 ```
 > For more information about Composer usage, check [their official documentation](https://getcomposer.org/doc/00-intro.md).

-Angular install the dependency, run the following command.
-(Frontend)
+Frontend Dependency Installation (Angular)

 ```bash
 npm install